First electric Ferrari faster than original: 'It absolutely decimated it'

 "So there are other noises that come with the change and if you compare it to what a Ferrari has sounded like forever, of course, it's not a Ferrari engine."

-After completing work on the car, Hutchinson put it up for sale with classic car auctioneer Barrett Jackson.
+After completing work on the car, Hutchison put it up for sale with classic car auctioneer Barrett Jackson.

 "The most satisfying part of the experience is having someone else share the experience of the electric car," Hutchinson explains.
 "A classic car that's 40 years old, it's going to go for 40 more years to share that, to drive it, and to show that elsewhere to other people. "